Eilah974/Back-for-personnal-kanban/README.md

 # Back-for-personnal-kanban
-This is a mini backend API project for a custom kanba.
+This is a mini backend API project for a custom kanban.

 ---